Linux FPAC mini-HOWTO

 10.3.
 Other Network Utility Programs

 Net-tools includes some usefull programs.
-Among them, netstat is interesting for it can display a list of Linux sockets opened, kernel route table and network statistics.
+Among them, netstat is interesting for it can display a list of Linux opened sockets, kernel route table and network statistics.

-In present net-tools (1.60) with debian patches (-23), netstat handles NetRom and AX.25 sockets, but does not provide any information about ROSE sockets used by FPAC.
+In present distro net-tools netstat handles NetRom and AX.25 sockets, but does not provide any information about ROSE sockets used by FPAC.

-From here ( http://f6bvp.free.fr/logiciels/netstat/ ) can be downloaded a patch to make netstat know about ROSE sockets.
+I wrote two patches for the newest package that can be downloaded from Berlios.de net-tools repository to make netstat know about ROSE sockets.

 cd /usr/local/src/